-- As more municipalities adopt "no discharge" or "no projectile" ordinances, New Jersey Farm Bureau should work to educate municipal officials about wildlife-caused crop damage, and strongly encourage them to include agricultural exemptions in these laws. - New Jersey Farm Bureau should continue its efforts in educating both the public and the Legislature about the increasing problems that wildlife creates for agriculture.
+As more municipalities adopt "no discharge" or "no projectile" ordinances, New Jersey Farm Bureau should work to educate municipal officials about wildlife-caused crop damage, and strongly encourage them to include agricultural exemptions in these laws.

+- New Jersey Farm Bureau should continue its efforts in educating both the public and the Legislature about the increasing problems that wildlife creates for agriculture.
 Farmers should be sought out, whenever possible, to present testimony before the legislature on wildlife issues as they relate to agriculture. - New Jersey Farm Bureau should strongly encourage active wildlife management on local, county and state parks, preserves and other open space. - All open space land bought with public funds should be required to have and implement a wildlife management plan to maintain populations at or below levels approved by New Jersey Division of Wildlife biologists or be fenced.
 Wildlife populations, if excessive should be reduced within a specified time period or effective hunting mandated.
 New Jersey Farm Bureau shall support a legislative change that would mandate wildlife management on all public open space.
-Additionally, this legislative change should include a provision that those who harbor wildlife, that then cause damage to neighboring properties, should be held financially accountable for this damage. - Any wildlife reintroduction proposal by the Fish and Game Council or the Division of Fish & Wildlife should include an Agricultural Impact Statement as required by the Right to Farm Act. - New Jersey Farm Bureau maintains its strong opposition to any plan to shift the control of the Fish & Game Council to non-hunting or non-farming interests or to the DEP.
+Additionally, this legislative change should include a provision that those who harbor wildlife, that then cause damage to neighboring properties, should be held financially accountable for this damage. - Private lands, like corporate parks, golfs courses, etc., that serve as deer refuges, also need to participate in deer management activities. - Any wildlife reintroduction proposal by the Fish and Game Council or the Division of Fish & Wildlife should include an Agricultural Impact Statement as required by the Right to Farm Act. - New Jersey Farm Bureau maintains its strong opposition to any plan to shift the control of the Fish & Game Council to non-hunting or non-farming interests or to the DEP.
 New Jersey Farm Bureau supports the continued autonomy of the Fish and Game Council. - Farm Bureau also supports the relocation of the Division of Fish & Wildlife, and any associated funding, from the Department of Environmental Protection to the New Jersey Department of Agriculture. - The contribution of all wildlife, especially waterfowl, to water pollution should be documented for New Jersey waters using DNA testing and other science and technology, including GIS mapping of all impacted sites. - NJFB supports the enactment of a liability protection law that protects landowners from the responsibility for game code violations committed by hunters while hunting on the landowner's property.
 This protection should be in effect regardless of whether a landowner charges a fee or allows hunters free access to their property.